moonpic/himitsu/src/features.md

 ## AniList Integration

 - Seamlessly manage and track your anime and manga lists with AniList integration.

+--

+## Stream on Legal Sites

+- Stream content from legal sources like Crunchyroll or Netflix.

 ---

+## Fun Easter Eggs

+- Discover hidden surprises throughout the app.

+--

 ## A Lot of more

 - hidden since it's a secret sshh..

----
-## Fun Easter Eggs

-- Discover hidden surprises throughout the app.

----
 @slideend